-Redesign of trianglular space b oriented to Wilson High School, providing options to sit, walk, wait for transit in the sun or shade, and have fun.
+B Redesign of trianglular space oriented to Wilson High School, providing options for sitting and walking, and waiting for transit in the sun or shade.

 Pedestrian cut-through in future redevelopment that highlights the Wilson High School stack, while providing engaging street walls for passing pedestrians.